Skip to content

 Both ChatGPT and DeepSeek offer powerful models

 AI models are fast reaching the point where one-to-one comparisons are silly.
-Unless you're really pushing the limits of what AI language models are capable of (which comes with a whole host of risks), they're largely interchangeable.
-Every good large language model (LLM) can now draft emails, edit blog posts, help you brainstorm, make code suggestions, and basically anything else you can think of.
+Unless you're really pushing the limits of what AI language models are capable of (which comes with a whole host of risks), they're largely interchangeable for everyday tasks.
+Every good large language model (LLM) can now draft emails, edit blog posts, help you brainstorm, make code suggestions, and basically anything else you can think of—it's the features they have on top of this basic functionality that set them apart.

 Chatting with ChatGPT and DeepSeek